moliver28/research-handbook/content/handbook/product/ux/ux-research/product-analytics-for-ux-research/_index.md

 This page aims to serve as a resource for team members interested in leveraging data we collect about GitLab usage in order to perform or inform user experience research.
 It provides background information on what GitLab’s internal structures are, what data is available and where, and some best practices and tips to help team members get started.

-This page is meant as a shortcut for people doing UX Research, and only scratches the surface of GitLab’s capabilities with data.
+While the information here is meant as a shortcut for people doing UX Research, it only scratches the surface of GitLab’s capabilities with data.
 For more in-depth information, see the [Data team’s handbook](https://handbook.gitlab.com/handbook/business-technology/data-team/).

 ## Understanding the Product Analytics Landscape